ARPA-SIMC/moncic-ci/README.md

 development iterations: run tests on your code on another OS about as easily as you would run it on your normal system, keeping iteration lags low.

+Does your test suite complete on the production OS?
+Does your software install where it should?
+Does your playbook do what it should?
+With Moncic-CI it becomes second nature to check it out.

 ## Installing Moncic-CI